n8n-io/n8n-docs/docs/nodes/creating-nodes/node-review-checklist.md

 ## Branding

-- [ ] Ensure the name of the service is written correctly (e.g.: "GitHub" not "Github").
-If the node is a trigger node, ensure it is named as such, by adding "Trigger" after the service name (e.g. "Trello Trigger").
+- [ ] Ensure the name of the service is written correctly (e.g., "GitHub" not "Github").
+If the node is a trigger node, ensure it is named as such, by adding "Trigger" after the service name (e.g., "Trello Trigger").
 - [ ] Ensure the logo is either a PNG or SVG, ideally the latter.
 [Vecta](https://vecta.io/symbols) is a good website to find SVGs of different applications.
     - [ ] If the logo is an SVG, ensure the canvas is a perfect square.
     - [ ] If the logo is PNG, ensure it is 60x60 pixels and compressed.
 - [ ] Ensure the border color of the node matches the branding of the service.

+## Nice-to-haves (optional)
+- [ ] Add handler for `continueOnFail`.
+This feature is included in some of the newest nodes (e.g [Lemlist node](https://github.com/n8n-io/n8n/blob/master/packages/nodes-base/nodes/Lemlist/Lemlist.node.ts)) to continue the workflow even if the node's execution fails.
+- [ ] Remove `required: false` and `description: ''` in the node descriptions (e.g., [Lemlist node](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Lemlist/descriptions)).
+- [ ] At call site, specify first `body` and then `qs`.
+- [ ] At call site, prepend the endpoint with slash `/` (e.g., "/campaign").